-Single purpose items are starting to make their way out of many markets.
-The phone that you're reading this review on is the perfect example.
+Single-purpose items are starting to make their way out of many markets.
+The phone that you might be reading this review on is the perfect example.
 The phone function is encased by social media, navigation, and other apps that create a very multipurpose item, and the multi-functionally is in part why we place so much value on them.
 The Warpig follows suit.
-It performed well in every category and was a competitor to win the Best Buy Award but its lower levels of edge security on hardpack sealed the deal for Jones Explorer.
+It performed well in every category and was a competitor to win a high-value award.

 The Warpig has the tightest sidecut and one of the widest waist widths in the review.
-This model provided a very fun, and nimble, edging style that is enhanced by a playful flex and stable platform brought by the waist width.
-Given its waist width, our testers were found it had very efficient edge to edge movement at all speeds.
+It provided a very fun and nimble edging style that is enhanced by a playful flex and stable platform brought by the waist width.
+Given its waist width, our testers found it had very efficient and easy edge-to-edge movement at all speeds.
 It excelled at short radius turns that had felt snappy and quick based upon its tight sidecut and tapered profile.

-The Warpig was able to make secure and powerful medium radius turns.
-Our tester could comfortably hold these arcs with speed and precision.
-The model does have a hard time maintaining those longer high speed arcing turns due to the sidecut and rockered tip/tail profile.
+The Warpig was able to make secure and powerful medium radius turns; our tester could comfortably hold these arcs with speed and precision.
+It has a harder time maintaining those longer high-speed arcing turns due to the sidecut and rockered tip/tail profile.
 In edge-able soft snow, this board provided an all-time experience.
-Although, our testing suggests that because of its rockered tip and tail this model struggles to maintain edge contact in firm snow conditions.
-This was particularity noticeable on the heel side edge.
-Overall the Warpig scored an 8 out of 10 in edging.
-Top of class competitors with this edging style with improved edge hold in hardpack are the Never Summer Proto Type Two and the Nitro Fury.
+Although, our testing suggests that because of its rockered tip and tail, this model struggles to maintain edge contact in firm snow conditions.
+This was particularly noticeable on the heel side edge or landing on jumps and rails.

 Float in Powder

-The Warpig has a setback stance, 7mm tapered profile, and rockered tip to provide top of the review class floatation.
-Its smaller tail profile keeps the board nimble in treed settings and helps provide additional flotation when compared to the twin like profile of the Travis Rice Pro Pointy.
+The Warpig has a setback stance, 7mm tapered profile, and rockered tip to provide top-of-the-class floatation.
+Its smaller tail profile keeps the board nimble in treed settings and helps provide additional flotation when compared to the more twin profiles.

-Our testers found the nose to be a little soft in heavier snow.
+We found the nose to be a little soft in heavier snow.
 This was a two-way trade-off.
-The benefit was that the nose had some give against the snow which aided in floatation.
-The downside was found in more open terrain while making higher speed turns.
-The nose of the board would seem to over flex at the apex of powerful turns which compromised our security.
-The stiffer nose of the Burton Deep Thinker provided security here.
-All things considered, the Warpig scored a 9 out of 10 on this metric.
+The benefit was that the nose had some give against the snow, which aided in floatation.
+The downside was found in more open terrain while making higher speed turns, where the nose of the board would over-flex at the apex of powerful turns, which compromised our security.

 Stability at Speed

-Versatility is the merit for this award.
-The Warpig is one of the most versatile wider boards on the market.
-You can watch up and coming AM's like Brandon Davis riding it in the street or at X games, and see it at your local hill ripping groomers or staying afloat in the deep.
-Our testing supported these use-contexts.
+Versatility is the merit of this award, and the Warpig is one of the most versatile wider boards on the market.
+You can watch up-and-coming AMs like Brandon Davis riding it in the street or at X games and see it at your local hill ripping groomers or staying afloat in the deep.
+Our testing supported these use contexts.
 It shined with its playful flex and turning style that can either be railed or surf styled and slashy off of the tail.
-Even jibbing was enjoyable on this model, it could be pressed and never felt catchy.
+Even jibbing was enjoyable on this model; it could be pressed and never felt catchy.